kubos/kubos/docs/services/shell.rst

 system and the OBC when in a development or testing environment.

-The shell service provides shell functionality by implementing the :doc:`shell protocol <shell-protocol>`.
+The shell service provides shell functionality by implementing the :doc:`shell protocol <../../apis/kubos-libs/shell-protocol>`.
 The shell protocol is UDP-based which means a connection is required between the OBC and ground segment capable of transferring UDP packets.
 This could be established using the :doc:`communication service <communication>` or a standard network connection.